targomo/targomo-java/README.md

 ## Release Notes

 ### 0.4.0
-- Dont parse response data if the request failed with an error code
+- Throw ResponseErrorException if the request failed with an error code

 ### 0.3.0
 - Add POI Gravitation endpoint